xtendui/xtendui/src/gatsby/markdown/components/scrollto/index.md

 ---
 type: "Components"
 category: "Scroll"
-parent: "ScrollTo"
+parent: "Scrollto"
-title: "ScrollTo"
+title: "Scrollto"
-description: "ScrollTo is a plugin that manages interaction scroll with hash links or any node."
+description: "Scrollto is a plugin that manages interaction scroll with hash links or any node."
 ---

 ## Javascript